VladimirMakaev/cqrs-journey-doc/Journey_04_ExtendingEnhancing.markdown

 the Registrant how much time remains to complete the order before the seat reservations expire.

-### Enabling a Registrant to Create an Order that Includes Multiple Seat Types
+### Enabling a registrant to create an order that includes multiple seat types

 When a Registrant creates an order, the Registrant may request different numbers of different seat types.
 For example, a Registrant may request